By Kevin Basnett. Updated 8th January 2020.

 Can employees be made to work from home?

 Before making the decision to close the workplace it is imperative for the employer to take into account several practical points.
 The most important of those is that the employer should ensure that they have sufficient IT systems in place to allow remote working and to also sustain increased use.
-It is also vitally important that GDPR is complied with at all times which will require a system to be put in place to protect sensitive data that is being accessed away from the workplace.
+It is also vitally important that data protection is complied with at all times which will require a system to be put in place to protect sensitive data that is being accessed away from the workplace.

 What happens if a business temporarily closes due to COVID-19?